Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Dynamics of Interacting Phantom Energy

 We follow the same procedure to find the critical points.
 For $P_1=(0,0)$, we have

-This point shows a varying behavior for different values of parameters $\beta$ and $m$.
-For $\alpha=0.8, -0.2$, we find that point $P_1$ is unstable/saddle node by taking only positive values of $m$ and $\lambda=2$ (Figure \textbf{2}).
+This point gives a changing behavior of critical points corresponding to different values of $\beta$ and $m$.
+For $\beta=-1.2, 0.8$, the point $P_1$ is an unstable node by taking $\lambda=2$ (Figure \textbf{2}).
 For $\beta=-1$, the eigenvalues become undetermined, hence we neglect it.
-We observe that negative values of $m$ show a stable future attractor.
-It is mentioned here that point $P_1$ undergoes decelerated cosmic expansion since $q<0$ for all choices of parameters.
+The negative value of $m$ gives stable future attractor.
+It is found that point $P_1$ indicates accelerated expansion of cosmos since $q<0$ for different choices of parameters.

 For $P_2=\left(\frac{1}{2m+1}\sqrt{\frac{3[3\beta-(2m+1)]} {1+\beta}},0\right)$, the eigenvalues are given by